The Abraham-Lorentz force and electrodynamics at the classical electron radius: Introduction

 \section{Introduction}

-The radiation reaction problem, the intrinsic instability of the interaction of a point charge with its own field, has been clearly stated since more than a century, however the discovery of quantum mechanics somehow deflected the interest of the majority of the physics community.
-Nevertheless number of methods have been developed to tackle the problem and several solution have been proposed in the meantime.
-The present work is based on the point of view that a field theory of point particles displays singular short distance dynamics and needs a cutoff, a minimal distance down to which the theory is applicable, both in the classical and the quantum domain.
-The UV divergences of quantum field theories are a well known problem but one should not loose sight of the singular classical Coulomb field of point charges, one of the tumbling stones of the radiation reaction problem.
-The main point of this work is to show that electrodynamics supports stable self interaction for point charges when supplied an appropriate regulator.
+The radiation reaction problem of point charges in classical electrodynamics, the intrinsic instability of the interaction of a point charge with its own field, has been clearly stated since more than a century, however the discovery of quantum mechanics somehow deflected the interest of the majority of the physics community.
+Nevertheless number of ideas and methods have been presented to tackle the problem and several solutions have been proposed in the meantime.
+The present work is based on a new point of view, namely the proper derivation of a causal and stable radiation reaction force of point particles needs an UV cutoff even in classical field theory.

-Let us approach the radiation reaction problem, the last open chapter of classical electrodynamics, in three steps.
-First concerns the origin of the phenomenon.
-It is known that an accelerated charge looses part of its energy by radiation hence there is a radiation reaction force.
-However the Lagrangian do not contain higher than first order time derivatives hence can not give account the energy, lost to the radiation.
-The solution of the problem in the jargon of field theory of today is that the radiation reaction is an effective force and it appears only in the closed equation of motion for the charge.
-This equation can be obtained by solving the Maxwell equation for a given particle world line and inserting the solution back into the mechanical equation of motion.
-This is the construction of the effective theory for the charge and the effective dynamics, generated by the feedback of the electromagnetic field contains the radiation reaction force.
-The calculation of the force of a point charge is hindered by the divergence of the near field and the Abraham-Lorentz force was found by checking the energy-momentum balance equation for the radiating charge \cite{rohrlich65,jackson}.
+Let us approach the radiation reaction problem, the last open chapter of classical electrodynamics, in three steps:

+1. {\em Origin}: It is known that an accelerated charge looses part of its energy by radiation hence there is a radiation reaction force.
+However the Lagrangian does not contain higher than first order time derivatives hence can not give account the energy, lost to the radiation.
+The Abraham-Lorentz force can nevertheless be identified by checking the energy-momentum balance equation for the radiating charge \cite{rohrlich65,jackson}.